bnb-chain/bnb-chain.github.io/docs/wallet/withdraw-en.md

 # How to recover if you choose the wrong network type?

 ## Background
-Since Binance Smart Chain and Ethereum follow the same address generation algorithm.
-In some cases, users may mistakenly choose the wrong network type when withdrawing tokens to Binance Smart Chain network.
+Since BNB Smart Chain and Ethereum follow the same address generation algorithm.
+In some cases, users may mistakenly choose the wrong network type when withdrawing tokens to BNB Smart Chain network.

 ## Steps to Recover
 - Metamask Setup